How LIMS Software Ensures ASTM & AASHTO Compliance in Construction Materials Testing

 ASTM International

-Sets testing procedures for construction materials (e.g., ASTM C39 for concrete compressive strength, ASTM D1557 for soil compaction).
+Defines standardized test methods for construction materials such as concrete, soils, aggregates, and asphalt.
+Examples include ASTM C39 for concrete compressive strength and ASTM D1557 for soil compaction.

 AASHTO